Global Blood Fund (Europe)

 What They Don't Fund

-While not explicitly stated, the organization:
+While not explicitly stated, the organisation:

 • Focuses exclusively on blood services and related infrastructure (not general healthcare)